 What Not to Compost:

-- Plastics such as wrappers, bags, straws and packaging
+- Plastics such as wrappers, film, styrofoam, bags, straws and packaging

 - Commercial flowers, lawn clippings or plant debris from roadways (likely to have chemical pesticides, fertilizers or other contamination)

-- All recyclables, such as cardboard and boxboard, plastics #1-7, aluminum and tin cans, bottles and clean office paper.
+- All recyclables, such as cardboard and boxboard, plastics #1-7, aluminum and tin cans, bottles and various office papers.
 (TAM will pick your recyclables up too, in a separate container.)